cben/kubernetes-discovery-samples/README.md

 - [ ] Paths like `api/v1` are implemented as directories so they all redirect to `api/v1/`.
 - [ ] Some paths that gave HTTP 403 errors are served here as 200 OK.

-and of course it's not a real API, you can run any actions...
+and of course it's not a real API, you can't run any actions...

 If you're viewing this from GitHub Pages, it won't show you the list of  subdirectories, see <https://github.com/cben/kubernetes-discovery-samples/>